scikit-rf/scikit-rf/doc/source/tutorials/plotting.rst

     In [138]: rf.add_markers_to_lines()

-Formating Plots
+Formatting Plots
 +++++++++++++++++++

 It is likely that your plots dont look exactly like the ones in this tutorial.
 This is because matplotlib supports a vast amount of `customization <http://matplotlib.org/users/customizing.html>`_.
-Formating options can be customized `on-the-fly` by modifying values of the `rcParams` dictionary.
+Formatting options can be customized `on-the-fly` by modifying values of the `rcParams` dictionary.
 Once these are set to your liking they can be saved to your `.matplotlibrc` file.

 The function :func:`skrf.util.stylely` will attempt to update your rcParams so that your plots look like the ones in this tutorial.